How to separate email threads in Gmail

 Does your Gmail inbox look a bit different lately?

 You’re not alone.
-Google started rolling out “a new integrated view for Gmail features” that includes a refreshed UI and changes to the left Gmail sidebar.
+Google rolled out “a new integrated view for Gmail features” that includes a refreshed UI and changes to the left Gmail sidebar.

 To help you get familiarized with this new Gmail layout, we’re breaking down:

-The main changes included in this Gmail update affect the left sidebar, which now offers a more consolidated view of your Google apps like Google Meet and Chat.
+The main changes included in this Gmail update affect the left sidebar, which now offers a more consolidated view of your Google apps like Google Meet, Chat and Spaces, along with Streak pipelines and mail merges.

-Say goodbye to the ever-expanding accordion of drop-down menus for your Google apps.
+Say goodbye to the ever-expanding accordion of drop-down menus for your Google apps and Streak pipelines.

 The new Gmail layout has a more stylized main app menu with a collapsible panel.
-You can find Mail, Chat, Spaces, and Meet apps in the main menu.
-The collapsible panel expands on app-specific details like your inbox folders, Streak pipelines.
+You can find Mail, Chat, Spaces, and Meet apps along with Pipelines and Mail Merges in the main menu.
+The collapsible panel expands on app-specific details like your inbox folders and Streak pipelines.

 You can now hover over an app icon in the main menu to preview that app.
 This allows you to switch between apps and quickly navigate through your apps with fewer clicks.